shinken-monitoring/mod-mongo-logs/README.md

 ## Loaded by:   Broker
 # Store the Shinken logs in a mongodb database, so anyone can query them ...
 define module {
    module_name         mongo-logs
    module_type         mongo-logs

-   mongodb_uri     mongodb://localhost/?safe=false  ; Set to your value
+   uri                 mongodb://localhost

    # If you are running a MongoDB cluster (called a “replica set” in MongoDB),
    # you need to specify it's name here.